DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 <iframe src="https://huggingface.co/datasets/douwmarx/hh-rlhf-constitutional-sensitivities-of-pms/embed/viewer/default/ccai_group_0" width="100%" height="600px"></iframe>

 ### Sensitivity Study
-In this work, we attempt a to apply a form of [global sensitivity analysis](https://en.wikipedia.org/wiki/Sensitivity_analysis) by changing One factor at a time (OAT) and measuring the effect on the output.
+In this work, we attempt to apply a form of [global sensitivity analysis](https://en.wikipedia.org/wiki/Sensitivity_analysis) by changing One factor at a time (OAT) and measuring the effect on the output.
 In this case, the "factors" are the different constitutional principles and the "output" is the reward value of the preference model.

 We measure the  ["elementary effects"](https://en.wikipedia.org/wiki/Elementary_effects_method) of the different principles by calculating the difference in the reward values for the original and perturbed prompts.
 An elementary effect should technically be computed by independently perturbing one input variable at a time while holding the others constant, but in our case, we are perturbing the prompts according to a single principle at a time.
-Ideally, the inputs would be independent (presence of one constitutional principle does not affect the presence of another), but this is unlikely to be the case for closely related principles.
+Ideally, the inputs would be independent (the presence of one constitutional principle does not affect the presence of another), but this is unlikely to be the case for closely related principles.

 #### Sensitivity metrics

 A few different sensitivity measures are computed from the differences in the reward values for the original and perturbed prompts.
 The simplest sensitivity metric is the mean effect, which is the average difference in reward values for the original and perturbed prompts.
-Other sensitivity metrics include the median effect, the standard deviation of the effects, the mean and median of the percentile effects.
+Other sensitivity metrics include the median effect, the standard deviation of the effects, and the mean and median of the percentile effects.
-We also computed the Wilcoxon signed-rank statistic which is a non-parametric test that compares the differences between two conditions.
+We also computed the Wilcoxon signed-rank statistic, a nonparametric test that compares the differences between two conditions.

 ## Results
 In this section, the results of the sensitivity study are presented.